This program has been archived.

 Important Information for Proposers

-- Turbulence and Transition: theory; high Reynolds number experiments; large eddy simulation; direct numerical simulation; transition to turbulence; 3-D boundary layers; multi-phase turbulent flows; flow control and drag reduction.
+- Turbulence and Transition: high Reynolds number experiments; large eddy simulation; direct numerical simulation; transition to turbulence; 3-D boundary layers; separated flows; multi-phase turbulent flows; flow control and drag reduction.

 The duration of unsolicited awards is generally one to three years.
 The typical award size for the program is around $100,000 per year.
 Proposals requesting a substantially higher amount than this, without prior consultation with the Program Director, may be returned without review.
 Small equipment proposals of less than $100,000 will also be considered and may be submitted during the annual proposal submission window.